|

 recommendation, and having a certain number of years of work

-experience depending on the type of license you are seeking.
+experience--depending on the type of license you are seeking.
 Now,

 anyone who has gone through college and graduate school can get a

-however, does not mean you are a good person.
+exam does not mean you are a good person.

 The advantage of